putyourlightson/craft-campaign/docs/contacts.md

 # Contacts

 Contacts, just like users, have their own custom field layout (limited to a single tab).
 They can be subscribed to multiple mailing lists and can be segmented using conditions.
-They can be imported from CSV files and user groups, and exported in CSV format.
+They can be imported from CSV files and user groups, exported in CSV format and synced to users.

 ### Creating Contacts
 To create a new contact manually, go to the Contacts page and click the “New contact” button.
 Once saved, you can then manually subscribe or unsubscribe the contact from mailing lists in the Mailing Lists tab of the contact edit page.